 Some of the basic restorative dental services include:

-On your second visit, the dentist will use dental crowns to restore the strength of the teeth.
+On your second visit, the dentist near you, will use dental crowns to restore the strength of the teeth.

 Dental crowns are caps used to encase the entire tooth to restore the size, shape, and appearance of the teeth.
 The crowns come in different options like porcelain, stainless steel, metal, ceramic, and porcelain-fused-to-metal.
 The type of crown used will depend on the location of the affected tooth.

-Bridges are an affordable and non-invasive dental solution for missing teeth.
-The bridges need at least two dental visits to be fixed.
-On your first dental consultation, the dentist will examine your gums and teeth.
+Dental Bridges are an affordable and non-invasive dental solution for missing teeth.
+The dental bridges need at least two dental visits to be fixed.
+On your first dental consultation, the dentist near you, will examine your gums and teeth.
 Next, the dentist will take you through the different types of bridges.
 The type of dental bridge used will depend on the number of teeth missing.